|Nutrition Facts (per serving)|

 Gather the ingredients.

 - Once your fudge is melted, it is important to perform the next steps quickly.
-The fudge will start to set if you take too long and the end result will not be smooth.
+The candy will start to set if you take too long and the end result will not be smooth.

 - Be sure to taste the orange fudge before pouring it into the pan.
 Adjust the amount of flavoring to suit your taste because the potency of different orange extracts can vary greatly.

-- Store orange creamsicle fudge in an airtight container in the refrigerator for up to one week.
+- Store your orange creamsicle fudge in an airtight container in the refrigerator for up to one week.